aequos-solutions/modern-data-visualizer/docs/advanced/templating/guidelines.md

 TODO test versions

+# Slots

+The following fields are provided automatically by the system and you can uise them as slots:

+- AutoPreviewImageUrl: Let the system determines the best URL to use for the thumbnail according to the item properties and configured slots.
+- AutoPreviewUrl:  Let the system determines the best URL to use for the preview callout according to the item properties and configured slots.
+- AutoSiteId: needed for preview (CAML only)
+- AutoListId: needed for preview (CAML only)

 # Use SharePoint theme in your templates

 If you need to use current site theme colors, fonts and so on you can use the `theme` property available in the root Handlebars context like this: